 Research suggests that shin splints can be a precursor to tibial stress fractures.

 Running experts and sports medicine professionals have studied MTSS for years.
 Unfortunately, shin splints and running go hand in hand.

 But MTSS is commonly seen in other types of athletes who run and jump, as well.
-For example, participation in football, basketball, soccer, and dancing can cause shin splints.
+For example, participation in American football, basketball, football and dancing can cause shin splints.